Eldevia/tw-squircle/README.md

 ## Usage

-To use the plugin, import the `squircles.css` file into your main `tailwind.css` file.
+To use the plugin, import the `tw-squircle` file into your main `tailwind.css` file.

 ```css
 @import "tailwindcss";